 Conspicuous CG: The first season featured a completely CG-rendered suit-up sequence whenever Tony donned his Iron Man armor.
 It looked very cheap (even for an animated series of its time; The fact that it was done in part with a college of all places doesn't help its case) and was replaced in season two with a much more fitting and better animated 2D sequence in the intro.

-Crossover: Iron Man appears in a few episodes of Spider-Man: The Animated Series (with a new design that mixes his season one and two designs with new elements)) and an episode of the then-latest The Incredible Hulk cartoon.
+Crossover: Iron Man appears (alongside War Machine) in a few episodes of Spider-Man: The Animated Series (with a new design that mixes his season one and two designs with new elements) and (by himself) in an episode of the then-latest The Incredible Hulk cartoon.
 The Hulk himself appears in an episode of this show as he teams up with Iron Man to stop The Leader from going back to the past to take Bruce Banner's place in the gamma bomb explosion that created the Hulk.

 He also made a cameo appearance in Fantastic Four as a member/leader of the Avengers (although the colors of his leg armor are swapped in these cameos).

 Darker and Edgier: The second season had darker colors, a more mature tone, and spent time developing the more self-destructive aspects of Stark as a character.

 Ex-KGB who wants to basically bring back the Cold War and win it decides to launch a nuke at a Russian city and make America look responsible, and when stopped, decides to detonate it there, atomizing himself and anyone else in the immediate area, and causing numerous deaths from radiation poisoning.
 No, this isn't an episode of 24, it's an episode of a kids' cartoon.Crimson Dynamo's swan-song, setting off the animated version of the Armor Wars storyline... which is also one of those episodes that shows Stark's dark side.